freedomofpress/securedrop-docs/docs/admin/deployment/offboarding.rst

    |key details|

 #.
-Set the name field to "OLD SecureDrop Submission Key - Retired ", and add the date of retirement.
+Set the name field to "Old SecureDrop Submission Key - Retired ", and add the date of retirement.
    Click **OK** to add this information to the key.

    |edit key name|